osseasofertas/ospltform-front/replit.md

 ## Overview

 SafeMoney is a mobile-first web application built with React and Express.js that allows users to register, receive a welcome bonus, and earn money by evaluating products through structured questionnaires.
 The application features a three-stage evaluation system with different question types, real-time balance tracking, and a comprehensive transaction history system.
+All monetary values are displayed in USD currency.

 ## System Architecture